apache/activemq-artemis/docs/user-manual/en/filter-expressions.md

 please the JMS javadoc for [javax.jms.Message](http://docs.oracle.com/javaee/6/api/javax/jms/Message.html).

-Filter expressions are used in several places in Apache ActiveMQ
+Filter expressions are used in several places in Apache ActiveMQ Artemis

 -   Predefined Queues.
 When pre-defining a queue, in `activemq-configuration.xml` in either the core or jms configuration a filter